rse/glyphs2font/README.md

 Glypth2Font is a small command-line utility for converting one or more SVG-based icons into the glyphs of a Web font.
+The generated Web font is provided in TTF, EOF, WOFF and SVG formats and a corresponding CSS file for direct embedding is generated, too.

 Installation
 ------------